 Long-term Care Quality

-The last category we rated is long-term care.
-Unfortunately, we gave it an abysmal F for this category, which is a rock bottom grade.
-In a long-term care setting, the nursing home's primary objective is to maintain residents' quality of life and keep them safe.
-After assessing the amount of care provided by nurses and other staff, we next considered the facility's vaccination statistics.
-This facility vaccinated 100 percent of its residents against pneumonia, which is better than most nursing homes.
-To our surprise, this facility was able to limit hospitalizations.
-With just 0.01 hospitalizations per 1,000 long-term resident days, this nursing home had fewer hospitalizations than many nursing homes.
-Sadly, a few of its other scores in the category were not as favorable as these.
+The final category we scored is long-term care.
+This nursing home received a poor grade of F in that area.
+For patients in need of a permanent place to live as opposed to skilled nursing, long-term care is an important category.
+On top of assessing the quantity of care provided by nurses and other staff, we also looked at the number of residents vaccinated for pneumonia.
+This nursing home gave the vaccine to 98.97436 percent of its patients.
+Surprisingly, this place was able to limit hospitalizations.
+With just 0.01 hospitalizations per 1,000 long-term resident days, this facility had less hospitalizations than the average nursing home.
+Unfortunately, a few of its other scores in this category were not as favorable as these.

 Rating Over Time